 Rolfe Betterment Incorporated (RBI) organizes the annual Greater Rolfe Days celebration held in July as well as other projects such as the community-wide garage sale, bingo nights, and a holiday visit by Santa Claus.
 Philanthropic and service organizations include Friends of the Library, PEO Sisterhood, and Rolfe Lions Club.

 Rolfe has more than 30 businesses and service providers.
-Some are common in small Iowa towns: beauticians, the farmer’s cooperative, insurance agent, people who do building construction, music teachers, the post office, repair shop, seed dealers, and trucking company.
+Some are common in small Iowa towns: farmer’s cooperative, insurance agent, people who do building construction, music teachers, the post office, repair shop, seed dealers, and trucking company.

 Rolfe has a strong educational heritage and had a full K-12 program until 1990 when its last senior class graduated.
 Rolfe then became part of the Pocahontas Area Community School District and, for a number of years, was home to some elementary classes and the PAC Middle School.